rrott/grunt_coffee_chain/README.md

 ```

 ### Options

+#### options.clean
-_(not yet implemented)_
+_(Not yet implemented)_
+Type: `Booleann`
+Default value: `false`

+A boolean value that is used to clean resulting CoffeeScript from useless code that coffee compiler adds.

 ### Usage Examples

 #### Default Options
-In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`
+In these examples, the default options are used to compile coffee scripts to js without cleaning them`

 ```js
 grunt.initConfig({